ScottTPete/devmtzon/README.md

 	console.log('Listening on port', port);
 });

  ```

-## D1) Express Routes
+## D2) Importing 3rd Party Libraries

-### Create a get
+### Create a GET request

 ####

-* In your server.js file import express using require, create an express app, add some express middleware that points express to your static directory "public", last step have your app listen to a specific port number 8080, 8000, 8888, 3000, 4500 are some popular port numbers
+* In your server.js write a get to /api/getProductList.
+This route needs to return a list of products
-* Run nodemon and navigate your url to http://localhost:YourPortNumber
+* Run nodemon and navigate your url to http://localhost:YourPortNumber/#/shop.
+You should see the data your returning from you get request

 ####